experimentarium/times/docs/part-1/01-introduction.md

 A tax is levied on emissions of CO<sub>2</sub> at point of source.

-This policy is easily represented in TIMES a) making sure that all technologies that emit CO<sub>2</sub> have an emission coefficient, and then defining a tax on these emissions {numref}`(see section %s) <economic-and-policy-parameters>`.
+This policy is easily represented in TIMES a) making sure that all technologies that emit CO<sub>2</sub> have an emission coefficient, and then defining a tax on these emissions (see{numref}`%s <economic-and-policy-parameters>`).
 The policy may indicate that the tax be levied upstream for some end-use sectors (e.g. automobiles), in which case the emission coefficient is defined at the oil refinery level rather than at the level of individual car types.

 **Policy 2: Cap-and-trade on CO<sub>2</sub>**